This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 350 degrees F. Prepare a baking sheet with a Silpat or parchment paper.

 - Melt the butter and water together over a double boiler.
 When the butter is melted, remove the double boiler from the heat, but keep the double boiler in tact.
 Add the powdered sugar all at once.
 Stir with a whisk, pressing the whisk against the sides of the bowl to press out the lumps.
-When all your lumps are worked out, add more water, 1 teaspoon at a time until the glaze reaches your desired thickness.
+When all your lumps are worked out, add more water, 1 teaspoon at a time (if needed) until the glaze reaches your desired thickness.
 Add food coloring as desired.

 - In a mixer, whip the egg white in a clean bowl until it starts to get foamy with soft peaks.
 Add the powdered sugar all at once.
 Whip on a slow speed until fully combined.
 Use immediately or cover with plastic wrap directly on the surface of the icing.